Updated Practice Guidelines

 - 30 minutes prior to your appointment you will receive a text on your phone from our office.

-- Please put on your mask and approach our office.
-For patients under 18 we ask that one responsible adult comes with them to the door to sign our consent forms and paperwork.
-You will be greeted and screened by a dental assistant/hygienist/staff member.
-The waiting rooms are closed.
+- For patients under 18 we ask that one responsible adult comes into the office with them to sign our consent forms and paperwork.

-- We are still trying to limit numbers in the office in order to keep all as safe as possible.
-While we prefer only one parent/adult accompany a patient, as long as everyone is wearing their mask and staying in the treatment room, it is ok to have more than one person (a second parent, a sibling without an appointment, etc.) with a patient.
+- While we prefer only one parent/adult accompany a patient, it is ok to have more than one person (a second parent, a sibling without an appointment, etc.) with a patient.

 - For patients under 18 who came into their appointments alone, and a parent/guardian/caretaker waits in the car, either the assistant or hygienist or doctor will update you at the end of the appointment.